Pakistan, Hungary vow to strengthen bilateral ties - DNA News Agency

 Ansar M Bhatti

-“This collaboration not only contributes to Pakistan’s energy security but also strengthens economic ties and builds bridges between our two nations,” the ambassador noted.
-He expressed his resolve to further enhance bilateral cooperation, particularly in the fields of trade, education, and culture.
+“This collaboration not only strengthens Pakistan’s energy security but also deepens economic ties and builds bridges between our two nations,” he remarked.
+Ambassador Varga expressed his determination to further expand cooperation in areas such as trade, education, renewable energy, and cultural exchange.
+He also noted that Hungary attaches great importance to its relationship with Pakistan and looks forward to new initiatives in the years to come.

-State Minister Bilal Azhar Kayani, in his address, congratulated the people and government of Hungary on their National Day and reaffirmed Pakistan’s desire to deepen its partnership with Hungary.
-“Pakistan values its relationship with Hungary, and we are confident that these ties will continue to grow stronger in the days ahead,” he said.
+State Minister Bilal Azhar Kayani, in his remarks, extended heartfelt congratulations to the people and government of Hungary on their National Day.
+He lauded Hungary’s support in various sectors and reaffirmed Pakistan’s commitment to expanding the relationship further.
+“Pakistan values its close friendship with Hungary, and we are confident that our ties will continue to flourish in all spheres,” he said, adding that people-to-people and cultural linkages were vital in promoting better understanding between the two countries.

-The ceremony concluded with the cutting of a cake to mark the occasion, symbolizing the long-standing friendship between Pakistan and Hungary.
+To commemorate the 60 years of diplomatic relations, a special music concert was held following the main reception.
+The celebrated Türo Trio from Hungary presented a spellbinding performance that captivated the audience.
+The folk music ensemble performed a unique selection of Hungarian and Pakistani melodies from the past six decades, blending traditional instruments and modern rhythms in an enchanting fusion that received loud applause and appreciation from guests.

+The musical evening not only showcased Hungary’s rich cultural heritage but also symbolized the harmony and friendship that both nations cherish.

 Related News